annemedia/annode-install/README.md

 If you're on LAN or behind a router, make sure the P2P port (9115 or custom) is open/forwarded to your LAN IP in your router firewall.

+If you're on a VPN, the P2P port should be forwarded to your TUN interface IP at the VPN server level.
+Some VPN providers support this.
+If cannot forward port at the VPN server level, some annode functions will be limited, you will not get inbound connectivity with other peers.
+Nevertheless your annode will be able to keep up-to-date with blocks and will be able to send outbound transactions.

 ### Starting the annode:

 **Headless environment:** The annode is enabled to start on boot via systemd service automatically.